Crossfire (American TV program)

-Crossfire was an American nightly current events debate television program that aired on CNN from June 25, 1982 to September 12, 2005 and again from September 9, 2013 to August 6, 2014.
+Crossfire is an American nightly current event debate television program that aired on CNN from June 25, 1982, to June 3, 2005, and again from September 9, 2013, to August 6, 2014.
 The format was designed to present and challenge the opinions of a politically liberal pundit and a conservative pundit.

-In 2013, after eight years off the air, a revival of Crossfire launched on September 9.
+After eight years off the air, a revival of Crossfire launched on September 9, 2013.
 The panelists for the new edition of Crossfire were former House Speaker Newt Gingrich and political commentator S. E. Cupp representing the right with political consultant Stephanie Cutter and advocate Van Jones representing the left.
 The program was last broadcast in July 2014 and officially cancelled later that year.

 Format

-The show was hosted by two pundits, one of whom was presented as being "on the left" and one "on the right," to provide two sides of the political spectrum.
-The show usually featured two additional "left and right" guests on each topic of discussion.
-On some occasions only one guest was featured.
-Occasionally, when the co-hosts agreed on the featured topic, two guests of the opposing view would appear.
-More rarely, when hosts disagreed with the prevailing view of their side, they would debate someone from their own camp who agreed with it.
+The show is hosted by two pundits, one of whom is presented as being "on the left" and one "on the right," to provide two sides of the political spectrum.
+The show usually features two additional "left and right" guests on each topic of discussion.
+On some occasions only one guest is featured.
+Occasionally, when the co-hosts agree on the featured topic, two guests of the opposing view appear.
+More rarely, when hosts disagree with the prevailing view of their side, they debate someone from their own camp who agrees with it.